Modular external fixator

 - The rod-to-pin clamps are fully tightened so that each main fragment has its own partial frame.

-- The two partial frames are joined using a connecting rod.
+- The two partial frames are interconnected using a connecting rod.

 - The clamps are first provisionally tightened with a T-handle and then fully tightened using a wrench.